305a385/ytfind/README.md

 ## LICENSE

 AGPL v3.0-Or-Later.
-View files named "LICENSE" in the root directory
+Check file named "LICENSE" in the root directory for more info

 ## Build